back

 Lacking real life experience with formula cars,

-with (too?) many years since driving dedicated sports racers,
+and with (too?) many years since driving dedicated sports racers,

 If both audible or tactile onset are too soon, then reducing proxyS Gain may help.